hgmnz/flyinghopmachine/source/_posts/2015-08-09-dont-trust-your-ro-water.markdown

 Today, I stuck my pH meter in my liquor tank before heating up the water to get a baseline, and my meter showed an RO water pH of **5.6**.
-While strike water pH has little to do with actual mash pH, a higher pH is required.
-The grains in the mash lower the pH of the mash, so if we're targetting somewhere in the 5.2 to 5.4 range for a recipe, and the starting water pH is 5.6, and with roughly zero alkalinity to boot, I'd expect the mash pH to dive way under the 5.0 mark, and now we're inhibiting enzyme activity.
+While strike water pH has little to do with actual mash pH, a higher pH is definitely required.
+The phosphates in the grain react with the water in the mash and lower the pH reaching a bit of an equilibrium point, so if we're targetting somewhere in the 5.2 to 5.4 range for a recipe, and the starting water pH is 5.6, and with roughly zero alkalinity to boot, I'd expect the mash pH to dive way under the 5.0 mark.
+This would mean that not only is the final beer pH going to be way too low for style, but also now we're inhibiting enzyme activity and impairing conversion.
 No good.

 Of course, my first reaction is that I'm doing something wrong.
 Either my pH meter needs calibration, or it's flat out broken, the HLT was dirty from a